petehunt/webpack-howto/README.md

 webpack will do the rest and generate extra **chunk** files and load them for you.

+## Additional resources

+Take a look at a real world example on how a successful team is leveraging webpack: http://youtu.be/VkTCL6Nqm6Y This is Pete Hunt as OSCon talking about webpack at Instagram.com

 ## FAQ

 ### webpack doesn't seem modular